-In August 2012, we entered into an assignment agreement with the Estate of Mickey Miller, or the Miller Estate, under which we acquired some of the intellectual property rights covering A-101 40% Topical Solution and A-101 45% Topical Solution.
+In August 2012, we entered into an assignment agreement with the Estate of Mickey Miller, or the Miller Estate, under which we acquired some of the intellectual property rights covering ESKATA and A-101 45% Topical Solution.
 The assignment of intellectual property rights covers specified know-how, along with modifications of, improvements to and variations on A-101 that meet defined chemical properties.
-Under the agreement, we have the sole and exclusive right, but not the duty, to develop, obtain marketing approval for and commercialize A-101 40% Topical Solution and A-101 45% Topical Solution in various countries throughout the world.
+Under the agreement, we have the sole and exclusive right, but not the duty, to develop, obtain marketing approval for and commercialize ESKATA and A-101 45% Topical Solution in various countries throughout the world.
 We are required to use commercially reasonable efforts to develop and commercialize at least one product for at least one indication in the United States.
 In connection with obtaining the assignment of the intellectual property from the Miller Estate, we also entered into a separate finder's services agreement with KPT Consulting, LLC.

-Under the terms of the assignment agreement and the finder's services agreement, we made aggregate upfront payments of \$0.6 million in 2012 and one-time milestone payments of \$0.4 million in 2013 upon the dosing of the first human subject with A-101 40% Topical Solution in our Phase 2 clinical trial.
+Under the terms of the assignment agreement and the finder's services agreement, we made aggregate upfront payments of \$0.6 million in 2012 and one-time milestone payments of \$0.4 million in 2013 upon the dosing of the first human subject with ESKATA in our Phase 2 clinical trial.
 There are no remaining potential milestone payments under the assignment agreement.
-Under the finder's services agreement, we made a one-time milestone payment of \$0.3 million in February 2016 upon the dosing of the first human subject with A-101 40% Topical Solution in our Phase 3 clinical trial, and we are obligated to make additional milestone payments of up to \$1.0 million in the aggregate upon the achievement of specified development and regulatory milestones and up to \$4.5 million upon the achievement of specified commercial milestones.
-Under each of the assignment agreement and the finder's services agreement, we are also obligated to pay royalties on sales of A-101 40% Topical Solution or related products, at low single-digit percentages of net sales, subject to reduction in specified circumstances.
+Under the finder's services agreement, we made a one-time milestone payment of \$0.3 million in February 2016 upon the dosing of the first human subject with ESKATA in our Phase 3 clinical trial, and a one-time milestone payment of \$1.0 million in April 2017 upon the achievement of specified development and regulatory milestones.
+We are obligated to make additional milestone payments up to an aggregate of \$4.5 million upon the achievement of specified commercial milestones.
+Under each of the assignment agreement and the finder's services agreement, we are also obligated to pay royalties on sales of ESKATA or related products, at low single-digit percentages of net sales, subject to reduction in specified circumstances.
 We have not made any royalty payments to date under either agreement.
 Both agreements will terminate upon the expiration of the last pending, viable patent claim of the patents acquired under the assignment agreement, but no sooner than 15 years from the effective date of the agreements.